ga4gh/vrs/docs/source/concepts/SequenceExpression/LiteralSequenceExpression.rst

 LiteralSequenceExpression
 !!!!!!!!!!!!!!!!!!!!!!!!!

-A LiteralSequenceExpression is a literal representation of a :ref:`Sequence`.
+A literal sequence expression is a literal representation of a :ref:`Sequence`.

 Definition and Information Model
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@